 What are talking therapies?

-Psychological therapy, sometimes referred to as "talking therapy", is a collaborative process that involves talking to someone (in my case, a Clinical Psychologist) who is trained to help you understand and manage your distress.
+Psychological Therapy, sometimes referred to as "talking therapy", is a collaborative process that involves talking to someone (in my case, a Clinical Psychologist) about your thoughts, feelings and behaviours to help you understand and develop effective strategies to manage your distress.

-Following the first appointment, your therapist will agree with you on an approximate number of sessions they may be able to offer before setting a review point.
-At this stage, the therapy will either continue if you can identify a need for further sessions, or you may decide that the work completed is sufficient and agree on a plan for ending the therapy journey.
+Following the first appointment, your therapist will agree with you on an approximate number of sessions before setting a review point.
+At this stage, the therapy will either continue or you may decide that the work completed is sufficient and agree on a plan for ending the therapy journey.